 “My knowledge of British and EU law – as well as my study of British society – helps my negotiations.
 It has given me an understanding of the British and international political state, and how it affects the property industry.”

-Olivia shares her top tips for what can seem a stressful situation should you, or someone you know, find themselves in Clearing this year:
+Olivia shares her top tips for what can seem a stressful situation should you, or someone you know, find themselves in Clearing:

 “My top tip would be to try not to panic.
 The process is easy to get through and there are really good universities offering places on great courses.
 Just because you didn’t get into your first choice doesn’t mean that you can’t do just as well, if not better, at another university.